 - 1. From the Polaris interface, create a new export task by selecting the store that the data is to be exported from and then clicking Store > New > Export Job, or by right-clicking on the store and selecting New > Export Job from the popup menu. - 2.
 In the interface that is displayed, a default name for the export file is generated based on the store name and the current date/time.
 You can modify this file name if you wish. - 3.
-Select the RDF format you wish to use for the exported data.
-The default format used is NTriples, but you may want to choose a format such as TriG or NQuads to preserve graph information. - 4.
-Click on the Start button to submit the job to the server. - 5.
+Click on the Start button to submit the job to the server. - 4.
 Once the job is submitted, the interface will track the job progress.
-For connections other than a local embedded connection, you can exit Polaris and the job will continue to run on the server. - 6.
+For connections other than a local embedded connection, you can exit Polaris and the job will continue to run on the server. - 5.
 Once the job is completed, the exported data will be found in the Import folder located directly under the stores directory of the server.